Clean freaks rejoice, zero waste dish soap is one of the easiest zero waste swaps you can make.

 About etee

-They have complete oversight of their supply chain.
+etee have complete oversight of their supply chain.
 This means every product that comes out of etee’s warehouse and lands up in your own house is plastic-free.

 As for the environment, their factory is powered by renewable energy, and since their launch, their customers have together saved more than 100 million pieces of single-use plastic ending up in a landfill.

-My Personal Review of etee’s Dish Soap:
+My Personal Review of etee’s Liquid Dish Soap

 “etee is truly innovative with their beeswax refill pods, and I love the concept.
 All I have to do is rip open the pod, dump the thick concentrate into the dispenser, add water, and compost the pod (I do like to rip it into smaller pieces first).
 The soap cuts through grease and grime, but my one complaint is that after a short time, the concentrate settles and even crystalizes in cooler weather at the bottom of the jar, leaving a less effective watery liquid once that’s gone.
 So you really have to be on top of regularly shaking it up to keep it working as well.”